astarub/campus_app/Getting_Started.md

 ---

+## Start development

+After opening VS Code you should open a terminal and update all flutter dependencies.
+For this, run the following command: `flutter pub get`.

+Meanwhile you can start your emulator created privously.
+For that you can run: `flutter emulator --launch <emulator_name>`.

+In the end execute `flutter run` to start the app.
+Now, evertime you updated the source you can use the key `r` or `R` to update the running app.
+You can quite quit `q`.

+Happy coding. :)

+---

 ## Flutter Cheat Sheet

 Last but not least we will provide a small cheat sheet about all Flutter commands you will need to develop.